It’s time for another updated look at a number of gold and silver charts and gold ratios including:

-The Dow/Gold ratio continues to trend higher – meaning the dow is gaining value versus gold.
-The Dow to Gold ratio has touched the rising trend line since 2011 fives times in the past couple of years.
-Now sitting just under 19.
+The Dow/Gold ratio had continued to trend higher until the last quarter of 2018.
+Meaning the Dow was gaining value versus gold.
+The Dow to Gold ratio had touched the rising trend line since 2011 fives times in the past few years.
+Each time it turned back up.

-For example the Dow might fall to 8000 and gold would rise to US$8000 per ounce.
+Just one example would be for the Dow to fall to 8000 and gold would rise to US$8000 per ounce.

 See the very long term Dow/Gold Ratio chart below from Sharelynx.com for why 1:1 (or even lower) looks like a good bet.
 The rise of the last few years looks remarkably similar to the mid 70’s rise, before gold resumed its upward march.

-Perhaps like then, we will see the Dow Gold ratio turn back down once it hits the green trend line that has acted as a resistance/pivot zone multiple times during the this “FIAT only” era.
+Perhaps like then, we may now start to see the Dow Gold ratio turn back down now that it has hit the green trend line.
+As this green trend line has acted as a resistance/pivot zone multiple times during the this “FIAT only” era.

 The Gold/Silver ratio is simply the number of ounces of silver it takes to buy one ounce of gold.
-Or take the gold price and divide it by the silver price.
+To calculate the gold to silver ratio on a given day, take the gold price and divide it by the silver price.

 We’ve covered the gold to silver ratio extensively in recent months.
 So we won’t spend too much time on it here.

-Suffice to say with the ratio still near 80, silver remains very cheap compared to gold.
+Suffice to say with the ratio still above 80, silver remains very cheap compared to gold.
 Therefore silver is currently the better buy.

-For more on the gold to silver ratio check out: Gold to Silver Ratio Update for 2017: Time to Buy Silver Again
+For more on the gold to silver ratio check out: What is the Gold to Silver Ratio?

 But our long term target for the gold:silver ratio remains somewhere around 10.
 That is, it will overshoot the previous lows which you can see in the long term Gold/Silver ratio chart below.